 Before you say, come on, Rush, don't be ridiculous.

-I got this USA Today piece here talking about how Geno Smith, a quarterback drafted by the Jets, black quarterback second round, paying a black tax, which I had never heard of until today.
+I got this USA Today piece here talking about how Geno Smith, a quarterback drafted by the Jets, black quarterback, second round, paying a black tax, which I had never heard of until today.

-That's this is what the media is saying.
+This is what the media is saying.

-He missed out on first round money, therefore he's paying a black tax.
+Therefore, he's paying a black tax.

-Well, that's the next thing to come is the gay tax.
+Well, that's the next thing to come.

 That's what I'm asking here about Jason Collins.